Mads Pieler Kolding

 Mads Pieler Kolding (born 27 January 1988) is a Danish badminton player who specializes in doubles.
 He won the gold medal at the 2016 European Championships in the men's doubles event partnered with Mads Conrad-Petersen.
 He was also a part of the Denmark national team who won the 2016 Thomas Cup.
-Kolding announced his retirement from the international badminton on 4 November 2021.
+Kolding announced his retirement from international badminton on 4 November 2021.